learn-co-curriculum/java-tdd-lab/README.md

 ## Instructions

-Fork and clone this code-along repository.
-You should see something that looks like the solution to our last lab in this repository.
-So let's reuse that to integrate this new functionality:

 When you look at the files in this repository, you should see something that looks like the solution to our last lab.
 Let's reuse that to integrate this new
 functionality: